This post contains affiliate links.

 • Easy – it's simple enough for anyone to make.
 My kids often choose it when it's their turn to cook dinner.

 • Adaptable: We like to add jumbo shrimp, or extra diced veggies from the fridge that need to be used.
-You can use any kind of sausage, or omit the meat and use chicken broth, to make it vegetarian.
+You can use any kind of sausage, or omit the meat and use vegetable broth, to make it vegetarian.

 Gumbo vs Jambalaya: